aisystant/docs/docs/en/systems-thinking-introduction/roles-and-a-successful-system/role-and-method.md

 ---
 order: 10
-title: "\u201CRole\u201D and \u201CMethod\u201D"
+title: '"Role" and "Method"'
 ---

 # "Role" and "Method"

-When we consider project roles, we necessarily connect them with practices (methods).
-We will further use the concepts of method and practice as synonyms.
-In systems thinking, the concept of "method" carries a different meaning than what we use in everyday language [ ^1 ].
-We need this concept to discuss the formal description of the actions taken by project roles.
-Project roles operate according to a method (practice), with each role capable of executing many, through which work artifacts are created.
-For example, a swimmer can swim in various styles (often the word "style" is synonymous with method and practice, and it is also referred to as technique) — freestyle, breaststroke, butterfly, and so on.
+When considering project roles, we inevitably associate them with practices (methods).
+We will continue to use the terms "method" and "practice" interchangeably.
+In systems thinking, the concept of "method" does not carry the same meaning we use in everyday speech [^1].
+Instead, we need this concept to discuss the formal description of the actions performed by project roles.
+Project roles operate according to a method (practice); each role can execute many, which in turn helps create work artifacts.
+For example, a swimmer can use different styles (often the word "style" is synonymous with method and practice, and sometimes it is called technique)—such as freestyle, breaststroke, butterfly, etc.

-There are methods for surgeons, dentists, entrepreneurs, engineers, marketers, etc. People study applied methods (practices) to create work artifacts more effectively.
-Be sure to write a list of the methods you consciously use, and then add the work artifacts you produce with their help.
+There are methods for surgeons, dentists, entrepreneurs, engineers, marketers, and so on.
+People learn applied methods (practices) to create work artifacts more effectively.
+Be sure to list the methods you consciously use, and then add the work artifacts you produce with their help.

 In your work, you apply various methods to create work artifacts.
-You might be engaged in either analytical or engineering work.
-In the first case, you create internal work artifacts, meaning something for yourself.
-For example, you plan your activities, analyze the work done, or gather data.
-In the second case, you create external work artifacts that you provide to others.
-In this case, unlike the first, your decisions change the surrounding world.
+You might engage in either analytical or engineering work.
+In the first case, you create internal work artifacts, that is, something for yourself.
+For example, you might draft your plans, analyze completed work, or gather data.
+In the second case, you create external work artifacts that you deliver to others.
+In this scenario, unlike the first, your decisions impact the surrounding world.

 Pay attention to how much time you spend as an analyst and how much as an engineer.
-Each evening, compile or recall a list of the external and internal work artifacts you created [ ^2 ].
+In the evening, list or recall the external and internal work artifacts you have created [^2].

+---

-[ ^1 ]: For example, when discussing the opposition between theory and practice.
+[ ^1 ] Examples include when discussing the contrast between theory and practice.

-[ ^2 ]: You can learn more about how to increase personal effectiveness in the "Practices of Self-Development" course.
+[ ^2 ] For more on how to improve personal efficiency, you can learn in the "Practices of Self-Development" course.